-The history of Meybod
+The history of Meybod Town in Iran

-Narin Castle (Narin Ghale)
+Naryn Castle (Narin Ghale) of Meybod Town

-The Narin Ghale is not only the most significant attraction in Meybod but also one of the oldest adobe constructions in the history of the world’s architecture.
+The Naryn Ghale is not only the most significant attraction in Meybod Town but also one of the oldest adobe constructions in the history of the world’s architecture.
 The castle is related to the Sassanid era, however discovering pieces of pottery or coins prove that the castle is more than 5000 years old.
 With five fences and gates, this construction is so strong that was an impenetrable and safe castle where people sheltered at times of war.
-The Narin Ghale was a residential castle until the early Islamic era and then it got abandoned.
+The Naryn Ghale was a residential castle until the early Islamic era and then it got abandoned.
 The castle was renovated during different eras, and is located on the highest hill of the Meybod town and offers a scenic view over the town.
 This castle includes a 15000 meters square area with four circular towers and fortifications, an entrance gate, a deep ditch that was dug around the fortress for security, and the residential area including remains of a mosque bathhouse, and alleys, and a spiral-shaped space known as governor’s palace.
-One of the interesting things about the architecture of the Narin Castle is the underground network of canals which was designed and carved for transferring food and goods to the castle when people were sheltered from enemies.
+One of the interesting things about the architecture of the Naryn Castle is the underground network of canals which was designed and carved for transferring food and goods to the castle when people were sheltered from enemies.

-Handicrafts of Meybod
+Handicrafts of Meybod Town

 Meybod potteries